-🇲🇬 Madagascar visa for Japan citizens
+🇲🇬 Madagascar visa for Japanese citizens

 Japan passport holders can get a visa on arrival in Madagascar, paid for at a desk before immigration, usually for 30 days.